flarestart/rekv/README.md

 ### Feature<a id="feature"></a>

-- A simple but easy-to-use state manager, a file, only about 200 lines
+- A simple but easy-to-use state manager
 - High performance, use Key-Value instead of tree structure to handle state
 - Support TypeScript static check
 - Support state change event delegation (interceptor)